nsx31/java-notes/OOPS.md

 ```

 ## 08 Inheritance :
-- child class inherits properties and methods of parent class.
+- Child class inherits properties and methods of parent class.
-- child class is called subclass and the parent class is called super class.
+- Child class is called subclass and the parent class is called super class.
-- we use **extend** keyword to perform inheritance.
+- We use **extend** keyword to perform inheritance.
+-  A child class can inherit from only one parent class in Java (single inheritance).
+To inherit from multiple parent classes, we need to create an inheritance hierarchy, where a child class inherits from a parent class, and that parent class, in turn, inherits from another class.
 ```java
 // parent class or super class class A {